-Rib pain causes may be inherited as from a scoliosis or from trauma.
+Rib pain causes may be inherited as from a scoliosis, or from trauma; even a good sneeze, or dose of bronchitis.

 These normally long and slender bones pertain to the mid back, or thoracic spine.
 But occasionally folk may inherit a gene that gives them one on the seventh cervical vertebra; then it's usually short and stubby, but may have a lengthy piece of cartilage attached, unseen on xray.